“A great story that started out funnier than heck, then sucked me into the mystery. I could not put it down.”

 (Based on 652 Amazon reviews)

-Ryan Matney has never really figured out how to live.
-Maybe all he needs is a little bit of being dead.
-A hilarious, quirky, surprisingly poignant journey through life and death in a world where everyone who ever died is still here… all hundred billion of them.
+A hilarious, quirky, surprisingly poignant mystery in a world where everyone who ever died is still here… all hundred billion of them.

 Thanks to a freak natural occurrence, the world is suddenly crammed with ghosts.
 And even though they’re dead, they seem to be the ones truly living it up.
 So Ryan Matney, who never made much out of his life anyway, embarks on an induced out-of-body experience and tries being a ghost himself.

-To his surprise, he finds that life might be worth living through to the end after all.
-He wants it back.
+To his surprise, he finds that he’d rather live his life through to the end He wants it back.

 But his body is gone.
 Vanished.
 Stolen.